Origin Live Silver Hybrid analog interlink

 The below is mostly of interest for those with an Origin Live turntable, or simply those interested in the precise adjustments that I made to re-balance the sound after the cable swap.

-After having found the correct height using the VTA ring, the side hex-screw is fixed quite tightly.
-After that, the ring can be loosened again.
+After having found the correct height using the VTA ring, the side hex-screw is fixed quite tightly, so that it just bites into the shaft but not any further.
+After that, the VTA ring can be loosened again.
 With the Silver Hybrid cable in place, the bottom nut can be tightened more than was pleasant with the AudioQuest Water, actually precisely as much as I can muster using only my thumb and index finger.
 If you’re then up for further experimentation, depending on the record or your mood, you could again tighten the VTA ring to varying degrees to adjust the balance between slightly laidback and slightly forward.
 However, based upon the reactions from several visitors, I suspect that most people will prefer the more relaxed sound with only the hex nut tightened and leaving the VTA ring loose.

 Two Silver Hybrid cables connected to the CH Precision L1 phono stage